nizamphoenix/DataEngineering/README.md

-This is a repository for creating pipelines using Apache Beam's Python SDK with GCP DataFlow Runner & short-lookup notes of GCP data products.
+This is a repository for creating pipelines using Apache Beam's Python SDK with GCP DataFlow Runner & short notes of GCP data products.

 Notes:-